-Once you've repleted your tissues and change your diet, you shouldn't need to continue supplementing.
+Once you’ve repleted your tissues and changed your diet, you may be able to cut back on your supplements.

-The exception being in cases of poor absorption in patients who have conditions like: inflammatory bowel disease, IBS, untreated celiac disease, etc.
+This is especially true in cases of poor absorption in patients who have conditions like inflammatory bowel disease, IBS, untreated celiac disease, etc.

 Selenium Toxicity and Side Effects of Selenium Supplementation

 The answer is yes!
 So you want to be careful when supplementing.

 The good news is that it takes A LOT of selenium to become toxic, so unless you are consuming massive quantities of selenium you should be fine.